Nonye2K3/chia/CLI-Commands-Reference.md

 * If the ratio is >1, your plot was relatively lucky for this run of challenges.
 * If the ratio is <1, your plot was relatively unlucky.
     * This shouldn't really concern you unless your ratio is <0.70

+In theory, a plot with a ratio >> 1 would be more likely to win challenges on the blockchain.
+Likewise, a plot with a ratio << 1 would be less likely to win.
+However, in practice, this isn't actually going to be noticeable.
+"Number of plots" and "k-size" are much more influential factors at winning blocks than "proofs produced per challenge".
+Therefore, don't worry if your plot check ratios are less than 1, unless they're _significantly_ less than 1.